njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-button.rst

 *******************
 Styling with Sass
 *******************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to style buttons.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to style buttons.
 Import and include the ``vui-button`` mixin in your CSS selector.
 In addition, you can apply primary button styles by also using the ``vui-button-primary`` mixin.

 Scss: